kenbolton/cartridge-tax/README.md

 # cartridge-tax

 An implementation of sales tax for Cartridge.
+A flat sales or value-added tax can be applied.
+Please fork!

+## ToDo

-A simple flat sales or value-added tax can be applied.
-Alternatively, tax can be charged to the shipping address using the TaxCloud.net api for US retailers.
+The big pending feature is to calculate tax to the shipping address using the TaxCloud.net api for US retailers.

 ## Installation